Rifadin Oral (Rifampicin)

 Pregnancy and Breastfeeding

-Check with your doctor if you are pregnant or intend to become pregnant.
-Rifadin should not be used while breastfeeding as it passes into breast milk and may affect your baby.
+Consult your doctor if you are pregnant or planning to become pregnant.
+Rifadin should not be used while breastfeeding as it can affect the baby.

 Drug Interactions